aisingapore/PeekingDuck/docs/use_cases/object_counting.md

 ## How it Works

-The main component to obtain the count is the detection from the object detection model, which is the bbounding boxes.
+The main component to obtain the count is the detection from the object detection model, which is the bounding boxes.

 **1. Object Detection**

 We use an open source object detection estimation model known as [Yolov4](https://arxiv.org/abs/2004.10934) and its smaller and faster variant known as Yolov4-tiny to identify the bounding boxes of chosen objects we want to detect.
 This allows the application to identify where objects are located within the video feed.
-The location is returned as two (x, y) coordinates in the form [x1, y1, x2, y2], where (x1, y1) is the top left corner of the bounding box, and (x2, y2) is the bottom right.
+The location is returned as two (x, y) coordinates in the form [x1, y1, x2, y2], where (x1, y1) is the top-left corner of the bounding box, and (x2, y2) is the bottom-right.
 These are used to form the bounding box of each object detected.
+For more information in how adjust the yolo node, checkout the [Yolo configurable parameters](../models/yolo.md#configurable-parameters).

+We can also use the [EfficientDet model](../models/efficientdet.md) as a more accurate but slower alternative.

 <img src="../../images/readme/yolo_demo.gif" width="70%">